snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 ### What this framework is not intended to be

 * the web-application mode is not designed or tested for big data transfers or high network traffics.
-* at the moment, only parts of the nano frameworks are used in productive applications.
 * at the moment it is on construction - no guarantee can be given for any function or feature.
 * no particular value is done for graphical design.